dbrainio/wrappa/README.md

 # port where service will run
 port: 8000
 # connect to consul node
-# for debug it is optionable
+# for debug it is optional
 consul:
   host: 127.0.0.1
   port: 8500